mikemcqueen/hvmvis/README.md

 I (with AI assistance) wrote this primarily to try to gain some insight/intuition about how and when node space becomes free.

-Requires Python3 12.x
+Requires Python3 12.x (12.3.2 known to work)

-Requires pygame 2.something.
+Requires pygame 2.x (2.5.2 known to work).
 Latest as of June 2025. pip install pygame works i think.

 Usage: